ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 **Any dependencies which should not be updated should be listed with a reason [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Unupdated-dependencies)**

+**When updating dependencies add the new dependencies to the upcoming release notes**

 # GUI

 The GUI has multiple mechanisms for pulling in dependencies, all of which may potentially need updates.
 You should aim to do one dependency update at a time, testing each update both under the eclipse IDE and maven and committing before moving onto the next update.